Beauty class is back, baby! My first beauty class post was one of my most popular yet and I’m all about giving the people what they want.

 I’m ready to graduate…

 If you’re looking for recommendations that are a bit more high-end, here are a few more suggestions.
-These are all a get-what-you-pay-for kind of product, all of which I have tried and tested, and can vouch for their efficacy.
+I have tried all of these and can vouch for their efficacy.
 Plus, I have very sensitive skin and can’t use a lot of products, so if these are safe for me – they are probably safe for you.

 Luxury Skin Serums: